murb ♥︎ ruby

 Sorting text

-An article, posted 7 months ago filed in sorting, ruby, programming, database, order, databases & sql.
+An article, posted almost 2 years ago filed in sorting, ruby, programming, database, order, databases & sql.

 There are a few hard problems in computing.
 Correctly handling time, naming, preventing off by one errors… sorting text may not be one of them but recently we ran into a discussion where I couldn’t make up my mind anymore.
 Hence, this post’s topic: sorting text.